freesewing/freesewing/markdown/dev/howtos/code/adding-paths/en.md

 ---

 Paths should be stored in the `paths` key of the object passed to your part's draft method.
-The contructor for paths is available in the `Path` key.
+The constructor for paths is available in the `Path` key.
 You can destructure them for easy access.

 <Example caption="An example of adding a path" tutorial>